DeepBhupatkar/QueryBox-AI-Powered/README.md

 # QueryBox-AI-Powered
-#!/bin/bash

-# README content for an iOS app with OCR and ChatGPT

-cat <<EOF > README.md
-# 🚀 Innovative iOS App with OCR and ChatGPT
+#  Innovative iOS App with OCR and ChatGPT

 Excited to share a major milestone!
 We've built an innovative iOS application that combines the power of OCR and ChatGPT to respond to image queries/questions with incredible speed and accuracy.